hexabyte23/QuarkTx/Doc/radio.md

 To be define

 ## RF module
-QuarkTx is able to generate PPM signal for different type of RF module.
+QuarkTx is able to generate PPM signal for different type of RF modules.

 ### Tested modules